IVSoftware/IVSoftware.Portable.Xml.Linq.XBoundObject/README.md

     // Code Based on enum NamedEnumType.Value
 }
 ```

-When a bound attribute of `NamedEnumType` existed, it was also safe to use this dismbiguating pattern.
+However, when the possibility of multiple enum attributes exists, a disambiguating pattern might be used instead.

 if(xel.To<NamedEnumType>() is NamedEnumType enumValue)
 {
     // Code Based on enum NamedEnumType.Value
 }

-However, this second pattern was unsafe in previous releases when `xel.Has<NamedEnumType>()` was false, i.e. an attribute of that bound type was exist altogether nonexistent.
-In this case, the second boolean claus incorrecty returned `true` with the `enumValue` set to the default value for the `enum`.
+In previous releases, this second pattern is considered unsafe when no bound attribute of type `NamedEnumType` is present.
+It has been shown that in this case:
+- This boolean cause incorrectly evaluates to `true` even when no such attribute exists
+- The `enumValue` will be set to default value for the `enum` potentially causing spurious failures.
 ___

 **XBound Object Extensions**